kni-labs/rrssb/README.md

 RRSSB is built with [SASS](http://sass-lang.com/), so you can easily customize it by tweaking a few variables.
 SVGs allow for tiny file size and retina support.
 Add or remove icons as you see fit &mdash; the rest will fill in automagically in the container.

+Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.

 # Demo

 [View the demo here](http://kurtnoble.com/labs/rrssb/)